Should You Lease or Buy a Copier in Colorado? 2025 Cost Breakdown

 3. Always Have Up-to-Date Equipment

-Let’s be real—copier technology doesn’t sit still.
-Leasing gives you the flexibility to upgrade every few years, so you’re not stuck with an outdated machine that doesn’t keep up with your business.
-Additionally, tech moves fast, you want the security upgrades and improvements to the newer device iterations.
+Copier technology evolves fast.
+Leasing gives you the flexibility to upgrade every few years, so you’re not stuck with an outdated machine.
+You’ll benefit from better security and more efficient features.

 4. Tax Advantages

 Depending on how your lease is structured, your payments might be fully tax-deductible as an operating expense.
 (Always check with your accountant to be sure.)
-We have some great blogs on Section 179 that you might want to check out for tips.
-The benefits of using Sect 179 for your business isn’t just an end of year option.
+See more about Section 179 and how it can help your business.

 5. All-In-One Support

-When you lease through a Colorado-based provider like us, support is often included.
+When you lease through a Colorado-based provider like ABT, support is often included.
 That means less downtime, fewer headaches, and faster service when something goes wrong.
-Definitely opt in for Smart Support.

 Why Buying Could Still Be the Better Fit